jeddyhhh/XLMultiplayer-0.11.3/README.md

 # XLMultiplayer
-Skater XL Multiplayer mod by silentbaws has reached end of life.
-With the release of official multiplayer there's no longer a space for the mod and will shutdown at the end of May 2021

 All I've done is modify the existing mod to accept a custom master server IP and write a master server in node.js.
 If there was an issue in the original 0.11.2 mod, it will also be here.